Can you tell the difference between LTE and 4G? In this blog post, I will explain what is LTE and what is 4G.

 This is due to the fact that voice networks are still using circuit switching technology.
 As a result of this, it became necessary to regulate the newer and older structures.

-There have been a few methods which have been established to deal with the problem.
+There have been a few methods that have been established to deal with the problem.
 But most service providers chose to use one of two methods that maintained their control over the minutes used.

 These methods are: